Online Bachelor of Science in Planning in Urban Planning

 Why earn an urban planning degree?

-Urban planning is shaping the way our cities, states and communities operate, how people navigate the globe and how cities are planned for success.
-By earning this degree, you’ll gain a foundation of historical understanding of the urban planning field, as well as modern tools needed within the industry.
-This degree will prepare you to design communities and directly impact residents’ quality of life.
-You’ll also gain experience working with geographic information science, which is a highly marketable skill.
+Urban planning shapes the way our cities, states and communities operate, how people navigate the globe and how cities are planned for success.
+Throughout this degree, you'll develop a strong foundation of the history, theory and contemporary practices of urban planning.

-What industries hire urban development and city planners?
+What industries hire urban planners, city planners and urban development professionals?

-In this program, you’ll utilize qualitative and quantitative research methodologies.
+Throughout this program’s coursework, you’ll explore the qualitative and quantitative research methodologies needed to analyze the physical, social, political and economic issues that shape urban and regional development.
 In your required courses, you’ll learn about sustainability and foundational principles.
-You’ll also have the opportunity to take elective courses that focus on economic development, planning laws, government planning, environmental planning, ethics and social issues found within planning.
-Examples of courses in this major include:
+You’ll also have the opportunity to take specialized elective courses that focus on economic development, planning laws, government planning, environmental planning, ethics and social issues found within urban planning.

 PUP 301: Introduction to Urban Planning (L)